RobBednark/quiz-me/README.md

 * 12/21/14 Add to readthedocs
 * 02/15/15 Consider adding a priority field (interval is ideally when you want to see it again, but priority is how important it is to you; so 2 different questions could have the same interval, but the one with the higher priority gets shown first; however, what to do if question1 has interval 1 month and priority "high", and question2 has interval 1 minute and priority "low" -- which gets shown first?)
 * 12/21/14 Add tasks to either github issues or to Trello
-* 11/17/14 add ability to select all or none for tags
+* 11/17/14 add ability to select all or deselect all for tags  #high
 * 10/20/14 add search ability, to search questions/answers for specified keywords
 * 10/20/14 in the admin, when viewing a question, show the answer as an inline that can also be edited; likewise, when viewing an answer, show the question inline  #high
-* 10/20/14 in the admin, when viewing a question, add a link to jump to the answer to view/edit it
+* 10/20/14 in the admin, when viewing a question, add a link/url to jump to the answer to view/edit it  #high
 * 10/19/14 upgrade Django to latest (currently using 1.6.7; latest is 1.7)
 * 10/18/14 per Steven Jonas, have a way to find other questions (or bookmarked webpages) with similar content to help form associations and new insights
 * 10/18/14 have questions that are a single webpagge to review (a url), and show the content of the webpage instead of just a link